Stevie Wonder

 Stevie Wonder with his children and grandchildren

-Three years later, the couple had a grand wedding in Jamaica, attended by all of Wonder's children.
-The devoted father confessed in an interview:
+Three years later, the couple held a lavish wedding in Jamaica with all of Wonder's children in attendance.
+The devoted father shared in an interview:

 I have great respect for my children's mothers.
 They raised the children well.
-But I'm not one of those fathers who just sends money.
-I guide them as a father and talk to them as a friend.
+But I'm not the kind of father who just sends money.
+I guide them as their father and talk to them as a friend.
 I always want my children to feel they can tell me anything...
 I remember writing 'Isn't She Lovely?' - I almost cried thinking about it.
 The sound of my daughter Aisha splashing in the bath created the picture.
-It's an emotion stuck in a moment, and it can never, ever be taken away.
+It's an emotion frozen in time that can never be taken away.

 Stevie Wonder Now

-In 2023, the artist delivered a special performance with Motown legend Smokey Robinson and country star Chris Stapleton at the Grammy Awards.
+In 2023, Wonder delivered a standout performance with Motown legend Smokey Robinson and country star Chris Stapleton at the Grammy Awards.
 He performed three of his classic hits and participated in two duets.

 Stevie Wonder in 2023